-Elementary school students are going to be active throughout the jog-a-thon – including warm up exercises and winding down after the jog.
+Elementary school students are going to be active throughout the jog-a-thon – including warm-up exercises and winding down after the jog.
 Offer healthy snacks and plenty of hydrating beverages as they finish the jog-a-thon.
-Healthy snacks may include energy bars, fruit, cheese and crackers or pizza.
+Healthy snacks may include energy bars, fruit, cheese and crackers, or pizza.
 For beverages, nothing beats water.
 Kids also love lemonade and fruit waters.

 After Party & Fun Activities

 For more excitement before and after the event, offer fun activities that the kids can choose to enjoy.
-Ideas include a temporary tattoo stand, balloon animals, face painting stations, carnival like games and more.
+Ideas include a temporary tattoo stand, balloon animals, face painting stations, carnival like games, and more.
 Make your jog-a-thon an event to remember and look forward to each year!

 Music or DJ

 A kid-friendly DJ that plays great music can keep the energy going throughout the jog-a-thon.
-If a DJ is not available, just get a play list and a speaker system.
+If a DJ is not available, just get a playlist and a speaker system.

 Mascots & Characters

 If the school has a team mascot or cheerleaders, have them ready and cheering on the sidelines of the event to keep the spirits up.
-Otherwise, parent volunteers can dress up like superheroes to motivate the kids.
+Otherwise, parent volunteers can dress up as superheroes to motivate the kids.

-Planning Tips for Jog-a-thon Success
+Planning Tips for Jog-a-thon Fundraising Success

 - Send Milestone Reminders: As the elementary school jog-a-thon date comes closer, e-mail reminders through the fundraising website to encourage a final push towards the goal.
 Some things to mention in the e-mail is where the school is currently with the goal and a reminder of the minimum each student should raise to help reach the school goal as a whole (i.e. if each student raised a minimum of $50, our school will reach our goal and be able to purchase new playground equipment).